-Agricultural education:

-Budgetary allocations for agricultural education and extension services.
+Agricultural education (since 1995): Budgetary allocations for agricultural education and extension services.
 Expenditures notified to WTO in the Green Box under (iii) training services.
 Budgetary allocation to agricultural schools is estimated from 2010, using inflation rate, as the expenditure is no longer available from the national budget [4, 6]

+H2b.
+Extension services

-H2.b. extension services Budgetary allocations for rural extension services:
+Budgetary allocations for rural extension services (since 1995).

-General extension services estimated as 50% of expenditures notified to WTO in the Green Box under (iv) extension and advisory services.
+50% of expenditures notified to WTO in the Green Box under (iv) extension and advisory services.
 In recent years, expenditures for the acquisition of equipments by municipalities for services in rural areas were excluded.
 The other 50% is included in PSE B3 [4]